mdn/browser-compat-data/docs/data-guidelines.md

 For Safari for iOS, use the iOS version number, not the Safari version number or WebKit version number.

 This versioning scheme came at [Apple's request, in #2006](https://github.com/mdn/browser-compat-data/issues/2006#issuecomment-457277312).

+## Removal of irrelevant data

+Data can be removed from BCD if it is considered irrelevant.
+This can happen if:

+- a feature isn't implemented in any browser and the specification has been abondoned.
+- a feature has been removed from all browsers and wasn't present in releases dating back 2 years.